Skip to main content

 In addition to the course requirements, to earn this degree students are required to complete a capstone project demonstrating significant mastery in understanding related to a central question on a particular topic of the student’s choice related to urban education.
 The capstone project may be a traditional, formal written thesis, or a 30 minute presentation.
 However, if a student decides to do a presentation option for their capstone project, then an additional 3 credit elective must be completed.

 Research options for a traditional, formal written thesis include: An extensive literature review, action research or empirical research (qualitative, quantitative or mixed methods).
 Non-thesis, presentation options for the capstone include: an extensive literature review, an action research project, or an equity proposal/plan.
 Questions about these options should be directed to the M.S.
-Urban Education program director.
+Urban Education program coordinator.

 Requirements (34-37 credits)